hayakassem/hayakassem.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: " Coventry, UK. <a href='mailto:hayakassem@yahoo.com'>Contact Me</a>.
+subtitle: " London, UK. <a href='mailto:hayakassem@yahoo.com'>Contact Me</a>.
 Always exploring the intersection of data, society, and ethics."

 profile:
   align: right